Code and Document Management

 Git: Initialization

-• Initializing a repository (repo)
+• Create a new Git repository (repo)

 $ cd ~/projects/gittest